octobox/octobox/openshift/OPENSHIFT_INSTALLATION.md

 First of all, you need an OpenShift cluster to which you want to install Octobox.
-This can be e.g. [Minishift][https://github.com/minishift/minishift] for a simple development environment or [OpenShift Online][https://www.openshift.com/pricing/index.html], the hosted offering by Red Hat.
+This can be e.g. [Minishift][(https://github.com/minishift/minishift) for a simple development environment or [OpenShift Online](https://www.openshift.com/pricing/index.html), the hosted offering by Red Hat.
 OpenShift online has a free "Starter" tier, so you can test the installation without any extra costs.

-The installation same are the same everywhere:
+The installation procedure is the same everywhere:

 * Register a GitHub OAuth app
 * Install an [OpenShift template](octobox-template.yml) to the cluster
 * Instantiate the template by providing some required information like the GitHub OAuth app credentials
 * Create a route so the application is accessible from the outside
-* Configure the OAuth callback URL for you OAuth app
+* Configure the OAuth callback URL for you OAuth app in GitHub

-The remaing part of this documentation now focusses on OpenShift Online, but the description are applicable to other setups as well.
+The remaing part of this documentation describes the installation on OpenShift Online, but the description are applicable to other setups as well.

 ### Register GitHub OAuth app